 In 2020 we became Juno.
 Juno, a Roman goddess, was the protector of and a counsellor for all women.
 She took on many forms: the goddess of childbirth, comforter of women, and female guardian angel. and was connected to all aspects of the life of women.
-We now act for women and non-binary folk as Juno did: by giving counsel, advice, guidance, and protection.
+We now act for women and gender diverse people as Juno did: by giving counsel, advice, guidance, and protection.

-As Juno, we continue this legacy of supporting women with the most complex and challenging issues including homelessness, poverty, family violence, mental ill-health, trauma, and involvement with the justice system, while setting out an ambitious agenda for change.
+As Juno, we continue this legacy of supporting women and gender diverse people with the most complex and challenging issues including homelessness, poverty, family violence, mental ill-health, trauma, and involvement with the justice system, while setting out an ambitious agenda for change.

 We use and develop progressive and creative responses to homelessness, gendered poverty and trauma to empower women to achieve lasting change.